AdiThakker/AdiThakker.github.io/_posts/2022-03-06-Simple-Rules-Engine-via-ExpressionTrees.md

 So lets see how we implemented such requirement.

-We first started with a custom .NET configuration JSON structure to define our mini DSL for our rules criteria and execution logic.
+We first started with a custom .NET configuration JSON structure to define Configurations list for our rules criteria and execution logic.

 An [example](https://github.com/AdiThakker/Adi.FunctionApp.RulesEngine/blob/main/Source/Adi.FunctionApp.RulesEngine.Service/appsettings.json) of which is shown below: